 systematic way to incorporate information technology in humanities

-It trains students with a humanities background for the growing number of research and job opportunities that require processing of digital information.
+It trains students with a humanities background for the growing number of research and other job opportunities that require processing of digital information.
 It reflects on the underlying theory and the impacts on our culture and society.
-It offers courses for creating, analysing and visualizing humanities data.
+It offers courses for collecting, analysing and visualising humanities data.
 Finally, you will be skilled to work with professional databases, programming scripts, and statistical tools.
-In addition to the 60 ects programme, an optional internship for 30 ects that will be noted on your diploma is highly recommended.

 I get to know and work with a lot of people from different humanities backgrounds